bubriks/katacoda-scenarios/deployment-testing/intro.md

-This tutorial will focus on showcasing the basics of CI/CD pipeline implementation and the final product's A/B testing.
+This tutorial will focus on showcasing the basics of CI/CD pipeline implementation and the product's A/B testing.

 # What is CI/CD